Who (might have) met whom - whole list

 - 1910 - 1995: Subrahmanyan Chandrasekhar

-Subrahmanyan Chandrasekhar (19/10/1910 - 21/8/1995) was an Indian-American theoretical physicist, recipient of the Nobel Prize in Physics in 1983, known for Batchelor–Chandrasekhar equation and Schönberg–Chandrasekhar limit. - 1911 - 1979: Nino Rota
+Subrahmanyan Chandrasekhar (19/10/1910 - 21/8/1995) was an Indian-American theoretical physicist, recipient of the Nobel Prize in Physics in 1983, known for Chandrasekhar number and Schönberg–Chandrasekhar limit. - 1911 - 1979: Nino Rota

-Giovanni "Nino" Rota Rinaldi (3/12/1911 - 10/4/1979) was an Italian composer, pianist, conductor and academic who is known for his film scores, known for composing The Leopard (Film Score) and Trumpet Concerto. - 1911 - 1970: Shoichi Sakata
+Giovanni "Nino" Rota Rinaldi (3/12/1911 - 10/4/1979) was an Italian composer, pianist, conductor and academic who is known for his film scores, known for composing The Godfather Part II (Film Score) and La Strada (Film Score). - 1911 - 1970: Shoichi Sakata

-Albert Camus (7/11/1913 - 4/1/1960) was a French philosopher, author, dramatist, journalist, world federalist, and political activist, known for writing Caligula and La Chute. - 1913 - 1993: Bruno Pontecorvo
+Albert Camus (7/11/1913 - 4/1/1960) was a French philosopher, author, dramatist, journalist, world federalist, and political activist, known for writing La Peste and La Chute. - 1913 - 1993: Bruno Pontecorvo

-Bruno Maksimovich Pontecorvo (22/8/1913 - 24/9/1993) was an Italian–Russian nuclear physicist, known for induced gamma emission and radiochemical neutrino detection method. - 1914 - 1996: Marguerite Duras
+Bruno Maksimovich Pontecorvo (22/8/1913 - 24/9/1993) was an Italian–Russian nuclear physicist, known for neutrino oscillation and induced gamma emission. - 1914 - 1996: Marguerite Duras

 Marguerite Germaine Marie Donnadieu (4/4/1914 - 3/3/1996) was a French novelist, playwright, screenwriter, essayist, and experimental filmmaker, known for writing L'Amant and Le Ravissement de Lol V. Stein. - 1914 - 2006: Raymond Davis Jr.